United Kingdom Birding Tour: England in Spring

 WEATHER/CLIMATE

 Spring is generally a calm, cool season, particularly because the Atlantic has lost much of its heat throughout the autumn and winter period.
-As the sun rises higher in the sky and the days get longer, temperatures slowly rise, but the solar effect is mitigated by the effect of the cool ocean waters and westerly winds that blow across them.
-The average nighttime temperature in the UK in spring is 44 °F (7 °C), with the daytime temperature average of 60 °F (16 °C).
+As the sun rises higher in the sky and the days get longer, temperatures slowly rise, but the solar effect is mitigated by the effect of the cool ocean waters and westerly winds that blow across the UK.
+The average nighttime temperature in the UK in spring is 44 °F (7 oC), with the daytime temperature average of 60 °F (16 °C).
 We will be making several early morning starts, visiting northern latitudes, and spending some time at higher elevations on this tour, so we will likely experience a wide range of temperatures (see more below).

 DAILY ACTIVITIES, PHYSICAL REQUIREMENTS, AND TOUR PACE

-This tour covers a large part of the eastern UK and is at a faster pace than some of our other tours, for example our United Kingdom: England in Winter Tour is a slower-paced and less intensive birdwatching tour, with a different set of birds possible.
+This tour covers a large part of eastern England and is at a faster pace than some of our other tours, for example, our United Kingdom: England in Winter Tour is a slower-paced and less intensive birdwatching tour, with a different set of birds possible.
+During this spring tour, sunrise will be around 05:00hrs and sunset around 21:30hrs, and as such the tour will require some early starts and late finishes to our days in the field.
+Most of the tour is spent in the lowlands and at sea-level, though we will spend time in slightly higher elevations, but these elevations are unlikely to provide any constraints to anyone.

 The nature reserves we visit often allow great views of many species and can also offer good photographic opportunities, though please note that this set departure tour is not designed as a photographic tour, if you would like a custom photography tour for you or a group of friends, please let us know, as we can put together something specific for you.